-- "ABSTUDY Customer Service Support Centre" means the body responsible for processing an Entitled Student's application for assistance under the ABSTUDY scheme, and in this context means the ABSTUDY Customer Service Support Centre which has had the responsibility for administering this agreement; - "ABSTUDY Policy Manual" means the Policy Manual for the ABSTUDY scheme approved by the Minister for Social Services from time to time available online at the Department of Social Services website.
-"ABSTUDY Scheme" means a scheme delivered by the Department of Human Services which provides for financial assistance for Australian Aboriginal and Torres Strait Islander students; - "Agreement" means this agreement; - "Department of Human Services" is referred to in this agreement as 'Us', 'We' and 'Our'; - "Educational Services" means educational training provided to Entitled Students at a School; - "Entitled Student" means a person who is eligible for benefits payable under the ABSTUDY scheme; - "Living Allowance" means an allowance payable under the ABSTUDY scheme; - "Officers of the Australian Government" means all persons engaged on behalf of the Commonwealth as employees under the Public Service Act 1999 (Cth) (PSA) or under authority of another Act, and independent contractors engaged by an Agency Head as defined in the PSA. - "Resident" means an Entitled Student residing at a Hostel managed by You; - "Residential Fee" means the amount payable by Us to You in respect of an Entitled Student calculated in accordance with either sub-clause 4.2 or 4.3: - "Residential Charge" means the amount notified by You to Us in accordance with subclause 3.3; - "School Fees Allowance" means an amount payable to an Entitled Student under the provisions set out in 85.1 of the ABSTUDY Policy Manual, for education costs such as the provision of text books and other materials, the unused portion of which may be approved to pay excess boarding costs if deemed reasonable under this provision; - "School" means the educational facility that Entitled Students are required to attend
+"ABSTUDY Customer Service Support Centre" means the body responsible for processing an Entitled Student's application for assistance under the ABSTUDY scheme, and in this context means the ABSTUDY Customer Service Support Centre which has had the responsibility for administering this agreement;

+"ABSTUDY Policy Manual" means the Policy Manual for the ABSTUDY scheme approved by the Minister for Social Services from time to time available online at the Department of Social Services website.
+"ABSTUDY Scheme" means a scheme delivered by the Department of Human Services which provides for financial assistance for Australian Aboriginal and Torres Strait Islander students;

+"Agreement" means this agreement;

+"Department of Human Services" is referred to in this agreement as 'Us', 'We' and 'Our';

+"Educational Services" means educational training provided to Entitled Students at a School;

+"Entitled Student" means a person who is eligible for benefits payable under the ABSTUDY scheme;

+"Hostel" means the facility providing board and residential accommodation operated by You and known as ...... and referred to as 'You' and 'Your' in this agreement;

+"Living Allowance" means an allowance payable under the ABSTUDY scheme;

+"Officers of the Australian Government" means all persons engaged on behalf of the Commonwealth as employees under the Public Service Act 1999 (Cth) (PSA) or under authority of another Act, and independent contractors engaged by an Agency Head as defined in the PSA.

+"Resident" means an Entitled Student residing at a Hostel managed by You;

+"Residential Fee" means the amount payable by Us to You in respect of an Entitled Student calculated in accordance with either sub-clause 4.2 or 4.3;

+"Residential Charge" means the amount notified by You to Us in accordance with subclause 3.3;

+"School Fees Allowance" means an amount payable to an Entitled Student under the provisions set out in 85.1 of the ABSTUDY Policy Manual, for education costs such as the provision of text books and other materials, the unused portion of which may be approved to pay excess boarding costs if deemed reasonable under this provision;

+"School" means the educational facility that Entitled Students are required to attend